 We constantly observed associations between an altered structure of the gut microbiome and clearance of C. difficile.
 Specifically these differences were observed early in the experimental timeline, even before antibiotics (figure 4B).
 Thus we wondered if there were OTUs present in the mice before any intervention that might be used to predict if the mice would clear the infection.
-For this analysis we pooled data from three independent experiments (the two described earlier and a third experiment including only WT mice) where cages of mice had spontaneously cleared C. difficile (figure S2).
-We utilized Random Forest for feature selection to identify OTUs that could classify mice as “cleared” or “colonized” based on their pre-intervention microbiota 76.9% accuracy.
+For this analysis, we pooled data from three independent experiments (the two described earlier and a third experiment including only WT mice) where cages of mice had spontaneously cleared C. difficile (figure S2).
+We utilized Random Forest for feature selection to identify OTUs that could classify mice as “cleared” or “colonized” based on their pre-intervention microbiota.
+Using the pre-treatment community we could classify mice with 76.9% accuracy.
 Nine out of the top ten OTUs that most contributed to classification were from the Firmicutes phylum (figure 5A and B).
 Three OTUs in particular (OTUs 52, 93, and 26) ranked highest in their ability to discriminate between the groups.
 Therefore we tested if those three OTUs alone were sufficient to classify the mice.
 Generating a new Random Forest model using only those three OTUs, we found that the out of bag error did not increase.
-This suggests that those three OTUs may contribute to clearance of C. difficile.

 Discussion